This rich and satisfying pie is the perfect family feast, or a welcome change to a Sunday roast.

 - 2 level tsp cornflour

-- Cook the potatoes in lightly salted boiling water for 12-15 minutes or until tender and drain well.
+- Cook the potatoes in lightly salted boiling water for 12-15 minutes or until tender, then drain well.
 Mash the potatoes, mix in the quark and season well.
 Cover and set aside.

 - Preheat the oven to 200°C/Fan 180°C/Gas 6.